velade/scrcpy-launcher/README.md

 ### Manual Installation

-#### 1. Dependencies
+#### 1. Dependencies (Choose One)
+- Global Dependencies
-- android-tools (adb command): Scrcpy itself relies on ADB to provide a connection.
-You can:
-    - Install adb (platform-tools) to the system and set the path so that adb can be executed through `adb` instead of `./adb` or `path/to/adb`.
+    - android-tools (adb command): Scrcpy itself relies on ADB for connectivity.
+Install adb (platform-tools) on the system and set the path so that adb can be run through `adb` instead of `./adb` or `path/to/adb`.
-    - Install/unzip adb to `launcher directory/adb`, the application will give priority to the adb stored in the launcher directory (**If you do not use this method, please make sure there is no adb folder in the launcher directory**)
-- scrcpy: The launcher does not include scrcpy by default, you can:
-    - Install Scrcpy to the system and set the path (this should usually be automatic) so that Scrcpy can be executed through `scrcpy` instead of `./scrcpy` or `path/to/scrcpy`.
+    - scrcpy: The launcher doesn't include scrcpy by default.
+Install Scrcpy on the system and set the path (this should usually happen automatically) so that Scrcpy can be run through `scrcpy` instead of `./scrcpy` or `path/to/scrcpy`.
+- Built-in Dependencies
-    - Install/unzip scrcpy to `launcher directory/scrcpy`, the application will give priority to the scrcpy stored in the launcher directory (**If you do not use this method, please make sure there is no scrcpy folder in the launcher directory**)
+    - You can also install/unzip scrcpy to `launcher_directory/scrcpy`.
+The application will prioritize the scrcpy stored in the launcher directory.
+Since scrcpy includes adb, there's no need to download adb separately and set it up.

+        **If you do not use this built-in dependency method, please make sure there is no scrcpy folder in the launcher directory!**
 ##### Example of built-in directory structure
 ```
 Launcher directory (scrcpy-launcher)
 ├── (other files)
-├── Scrcpy launcher or Scrcpy launcher.exe
+├── ScrcpyLauncher or ScrcpyLauncher.exe
-├── adb
-│   ├── (other files)
-│   └── adb or adb.exe
 └── scrcpy
     ├── (other files)
+    ├── adb or adb.exe
     └── scrcpy or scrcpy.exe
 ```
 #### 2. Unzip
 - Unzip the compressed file downloaded from release to any location
-- Directly execute the unzipped `Scrcpy launcher` or `Scrcpy launcher.exe`
+- Directly execute the unzipped `ScrcpyLauncher` or `ScrcpyLauncher.exe`
 #### 3. Add a desktop launcher icon (optional)
-- (Linux) Create a .desktop file, set Exec to the full path of `Scrcpy Launcher`, and set Icon to `Scrcpy_logo.png` in the program directory.
+- (Linux) Create a .desktop file, set Exec to the full path of `ScrcpyLauncher`, and set Icon to `Scrcpy_logo.png` in the program directory.
-- (Windows) Right-click on `Scrcpy Launcher.exe` and select `Send to >> Desktop Shortcut`.
+- (Windows) Right-click on `ScrcpyLauncher.exe` and select `Send to >> Desktop Shortcut`.

 ## Compact Mode
 The launcher includes a compact mode, which you can enter by reducing the window width, but currently you need enough width to access the settings, and you cannot view the settings in compact mode.
 Therefore, it is recommended to enter the compact mode after the settings are completed.

 ## What does the release.sh script do?

 release.sh is a packaging tool.
 For various reasons, I did not use things like nw-builder, but wrote a simple script myself.
 Use it through `./release.sh <platform>`.
-You can also specify multiple platforms at a time, separated by spaces, like this `./release.sh linux64 win32 win64`.
-The currently supported platforms are linux64 win32 win64.
+You can also specify multiple platforms at a time, separated by spaces, like this `./release.sh linux64 win64`.
+The currently supported platforms are linux64 win64.

 This script will automatically download the 0.64.1 version of nwjs.
 The compressed package will be kept in the nwjs folder.
 You don't need to download it again for subsequent packaging.
 It is not recommended to use a higher version of nwjs, because nw2 has a lot of bugs and some of them have hardly been fixed (for example, the bug that broke the transparent window appeared a year ago, and my rounded window needs a transparent window).